 Sorry, I was too busy eating to take my own photos here 😉

-Please be mindful that these little cuties are frightened of camera flashes.
+Please be mindful that these sweet little creatures are frightened of camera flashes.
 The below image was taken of one brave stray that ventured closer to civilization.
-It isn’t an amazing image as I didn’t want to panic him – but you can sort of get an idea of what’s in store!
+It isn’t an amazing picture as I didn’t want to panic him – but it gives you an idea of what’s in store.

-The ultimate brunch spot in South Yarra; a bold statement considering how many brunch spots exist here.
+The ultimate brunch spot in South Yarra; a bold statement considering how many brunch spots can be found here.